Stop-as-yield: Legislative history

 The "Idaho Stop" has been state policy there since 1982, with Idaho Transportation Department Bicycle/Pedestrian Coordinator Mark McNeese saying in 2015 that "Idaho [bicycle collision] statistics confirm that the Idaho law has resulted in no discernible increase in injuries or fatalities to bicyclists."

 There was a resurgence of attempts to legalize stop-as-yield in other states in the 2000s.
-New Mexico attempted to enact an Idaho stop law in 2011; it made it through two senate committees, but failed in a close vote on the senate floor.
+New Mexico attempted to enact a stop-as-yield / red-light-as-stop law in 2011; it made it through two senate committees, but failed in a close vote on the senate floor.
 After Oregon and San Francisco’s failed attempts to have similar bills passed, the Colorado cities of Dillon and Breckenridge passed stop-as-yield laws in 2011, the first localities in the country outside of Idaho.
 In 2012, Summit County passed a similar law for its unincorporated areas and in 2014, the City of Aspen passed one as well.
 In 2018, the state passed a law standardizing the language municipalities or counties could use to pass an Idaho Stop or stop-as-yield ordinance and preventing it from applying to any state highway system.

 In 2017, 35 years after Idaho, Delaware became the second U.S. state to pass an Idaho Stop law.
 Delaware's law - known as the "Delaware Yield" - makes stop-as-yield legal, but only applies on roads with one or two travel lanes.
 Bicyclists must come to a complete stop at stop sign-controlled intersections with multi-lane roads.

 In April 2019, Arkansas governor Asa Hutchinson signed the Arkansas "Idaho stop" law.
 On August 6, 2019, Oregon Governor Kate Brown signed stop-as-yield into law with an effective date of January 1, 2020.
 Washington State legalized stop-as-yield in October 2020.
 On March 18, 2021, Utah Governor Spencer Cox signed stop-as-yield into law for the state and on the next day, North Dakota Governor Doug Burgum signed a similar law for that state.
 On May 10, 2021, Oklahoma Governor Kevin Stitt signed House Bill 1770, which will allow bicyclists to treat stop signs as yield signs and stop lights as stop signs effective November 1, 2021.
 In April 2022, Colorado passed a law legalizing both stop-as-yield and red-as-stop statewide, overruling the previous patchwork of local laws.